m0rtyn/github-pilot/README.md

 # ✈️ Github-Pilot: The Sovereign AI Blueprint

+> this is a draft for instruction how to reproduce my personal general AI-assistant Ygrek
-TODO: proofread and add desails on the configuration and important parts
+// TODO: proofread and add details on the configuration and important parts

 > **"Once there was a question: 'What if I could replace my boss with AI?'
 And then another: 'What if I could replace myself?'"**
 >